5 Things to Ask Before Signing a Non-Compete Agreement

 - Ask if you can receive a copy of the agreement in advance so that you can consult with legal counsel before signing it.
 Legal consultations can be low-cost and even save you money that would be lost if your employer sued you for breach of contract.

 Seek Legal Assistance

-If you have been presented with a non-compete agreement, the Law Office of Christopher Q. Davis, located in New York City, can help ensure that you are getting a fair deal.
+If you have been presented with a non-compete agreement, the Working Solutions Law Firm, located in New York City, can help ensure that you are getting a fair deal.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.